Sino-Indian border dispute: Boundary discussions

-One of the first set of formal talks between China and India on the border were following Zhou Enlai's visit to India in 19–25 April 1960.
-Following this there were a further three sessions of talks, the "Official's" talks, between— 15 June-6 July 1960; 15 August-24 September 1960; and 7 November-12 December 1960.
+One of the first sets of formal talks between China and India on the border was following Zhou Enlai's visit to India from 19 to 25 April 1960.
+Following this, there were a further three sessions of talks, the "Official's" talks, between 15 June-6 July 1960; 15 August-24 September 1960; and 7 November-12 December 1960.
 These discussions produced the 'Report of the Officials on the boundary question'.

 Boundary discussions have covered micro and macro issues of the dispute.
 At a local level, localised disputes and related events such as de-engagement and de-escalation are tackled.
 Wider overarching issues include discussion related to a package settlement versus sector-wise, clarification of the LAC and border and accordingly the exchange of maps, and delinking or linking the boundary dispute to other bilateral ties.

 Package proposal

 China made the so-called "package" offer in 1960, which again came to the table in 1980–85.
 As explained by former foreign secretary Shyam Saran, China "would be prepared to accept an alignment in the Eastern Sector, in general conforming to the McMahon Line, but India would have to concede Aksai Chin to China in the Western Sector [...]
 For the Central Sector, the differences were regarded as relatively minor and manageable."
 In other words, China "offered to hold 26% of the disputed land".

-In 1985 China made modifications to the package— "the Indian side would have to make significant and meaningful concessions in the Eastern Sector... for which China would make corresponding but undefined concessions in the Western Sector".
+In 1985, China made modifications to the package— "the Indian side would have to make significant and meaningful concessions in the Eastern Sector... for which China would make corresponding but undefined concessions in the Western Sector".
 Additionally, Tawang was brought up "as indispensable to any boundary settlement".
 These changes in the package proposal by China remained till at least 2015.